-Update: check back here May of 2019 for the most up-to-date list of electric vehicles available in Minnesota!
+Update: check back here end of summer 2019 for the most up-to-date list of electric vehicles available in Minnesota!
 Follow us on Twitter to receive timely notifications and sign up for our monthly e-digest, Powering Progress.

 Fresh Energy is working toward a future where Minnesotans are driving electric cars powered by clean, renewable electricity, not oil and gas.
 One of the barriers to this change has been the lack of available electric cars for sale on Minnesota lots.
 But as auto manufacturers recognize that driving electric is the future, and Minnesota car buyers drive demand for electric car options, that is changing.
 Also the good news is that the sales numbers are growing steadily.
 Last month was the 30th consecutive month of year-over-year monthly sales gains, March plug-in electric vehicle sales ending 42 percent higher than March 2017.